-As DFSA reports, firms under CySEC’s supervision are reached via email by someone claiming to be a CySEC officer, appointed representative.
-The emails carry the name of CySEC, the address, official stamp and logo of the Cypriot financial regulator and an illegal copy of CySEC officials’ signature.
+As DFSA reports, firms under CySEC’s supervision claiming to be a CySEC officer, appointed representative.
+The emails carry the name of CySEC, the address, official stamp and logo of the Cypriot financial regulator.
+It also has an illegal copy of CySEC officials’ signature.

 The Dubai financial watchdog further details the main features of the CySEC impersonators:

-- in addition, the individuals impersonating CySEC are soliciting personal information from investors including telephone records;
+- Besides, the individuals impersonating CySEC are soliciting personal information from investors including telephone records;

-- in some cases, scammers are calling investors via telephone in relation to email correspondence concerning the fraudulent scam.
+- In some cases, scammers are calling investors via telephone concerning email correspondence concerning the fraudulent scam.

-The DFSA reminds investors, as CySEC has stated in its own warnings and alerts, the Cypriot authority never sends unsolicited correspondence to investors or members of the public, and:
+The DFSA reminds investors, as CySEC has stated in its warnings and alerts.
+The Cypriot authority never sends unsolicited correspondence to investors or members of the public, and:

 This scam concerning CySEC has been targeting victims since 2015.
 In November 2016, the regulator posted a warning regarding the unknown company from the Caribbean which falsely presented itself as different entities, including the Cypriot watchdog.

-As part of the correspondence, the CySEC logo was fraudulently used without authority.
-The individual used the electronic address email@example.com and the telephone numbers +35725654263 +35799711917.
+As part of the correspondence, the CySEC logo fraudulently used without authority.
+The individual also used the electronic address email@example.com and the telephone numbers +35725654263 +35799711917.

-The Dubai financial regulator in its warning urges the investors to remain cautious regarding any unsolicited communication from anyone falsely claiming to represent the CySEC.
-Investors are strongly advised to contact CySEC to confirm the authenticity of any unsolicited communication by email at firstname.lastname@example.org.
+The financial regulator urges investors to remain cautious.
+Moreover, the regulator strongly advises investors to contact CySEC to confirm the authenticity of any unsolicited communication by email at firstname.lastname@example.org.